Icon and Icon Group modules overview

 The Icon module comes with a text editor, where you can enter and format text that will appear to the right of the icon.
 You can add a link, which applies to both the icon and the text.
 If you add a background color, it appears as a circle around the icon, as in the following screenshot.

 Another example is to use a large Arrow icon as a pointer to the content below the fold in a hero image, as shown in the following screenshot example.
-It alerts people to keep scrolling, but the icon also contains a link to the following content that will result in smooth scrolling to the next section if clicked.
-See the Related Articles for how to implement smooth scrolling.
+It alerts people to keep scrolling, but the icon can also contain a link to the following content that will result in smooth scrolling to the next section if clicked.
+See the Related Articles below for how to implement smooth scrolling.

-Tip: You can also use single icons with heading text in the Callout module, where you have more control over whether the text appears to the left or right of the icon.
+You can use single icons with heading text in the Callout module, where you have more control over whether the text appears to the left or right of the icon.
 You can add a link to the icon and heading on the Call to Action tab with Type = None.

 The Icon Group Module inserts a group of icons and uniformly space them.
 You can add a link to each icon and add adjust the spacing between them.

-Unlike the Icon module, you cannot add text, but you have the same style options for the icons, and you can style them either individually or as a group.
+Unlike the Icon module, you can't add text, but you have the same style options for the icons, and you can style them either individually or as a group.

 One good use for an icon group would be to display the icons for various credit cards.
 In this example, all of the icons were styled the same color.
 Another example is using the Icon group to display social media icons with links.